Schools with Dental Hygiene Programs near Atlanta

 - Atlanta Technical College is located just south of downtown Atlanta and offers a 2-year associate's degree in dental hygiene.

-- Located about 14 miles from Atlanta, Georgia Perimeter College offers a 5-semester Associate of Science in Dental Hygiene.
+- Located directly in Atlanta, Georgia State University Perimeter College offers a 5-semester Associate of Science in Dental Hygiene.

 Comparison of Schools